-Meta descriptions: Meta description is what user will see in search engine result page.
+Meta descriptions: Meta description is what the user will see in the search engine result page.
 You should write it in such a manner that include relevant keywords for your content as well as your focus keyword.
-A well-written meta description can create high click-through rate as well as chances of conversion can also increase.
+A well-written meta description can create a high click-through rate as well as chances of conversion can also increase.

 URL structure: It’s best to include your keyword in the URL of your page whenever possible.
-Your URL should be short, easily readable for a better user experience.
+Your URL should be short, easily readable for better user experience.

 Headings: Headings of your articles play an important role to let search engines know what is important within your content or what your content is about.
-Make sure to include your focus keyword in H1 tag which is followed by other heading styles (H2, H3, etc.) in a subsequent manner.
+Make sure to include your focus keyword in the H1 tag which is followed by other heading styles (H2, H3, etc.) in a subsequent manner.

 Images: Images help improve your site SEO so you should include at least one image in your content, and include Alt Text and Descriptions for your images.
 It can also be beneficial to name the file of your image as your keyword when people find your site while searching on Google Images.